hypervault/hypervault.github.io/README.md

     - Hypervault has no server-side components.
 * Hypervault outputs another single `.html` file which contains both the encrypted file data, and a copy of itself.

+## Supported browsers

+* It seems to work in most modern desktop browsers
+* iOS support is coming soon
+* Android is not yet tested

 ## Development stuff

 ### How to build: